So what are your thoughts about yoga?

 - Before starting, you should check with your doctor if you’ve had some health issues.

-If you’d like to read up on the topic, prefer to get your instruction from a book, or don’t live near a yoga studio, here are some titles specifically aimed at the Over 50 demographic:
+If you’d like to read up on the topic, prefer to get your instruction from a book, or don’t live near a yoga studio, see below: